ZwCreatePhoton/htmlmth/README.md

 **scripting_encoder_server.py**

-Some evasions utilize a closed encoder by Microsoft.
+Some evasions utilize a closed source vbscript/jscript encoder by Microsoft.
 This script acts as a server that uses the encoder to return back encoded content.
 The server is required by some evasions to generate the evaded content.
 This script must run on a Windows host accessible from the machine running *output_cases.py* or *EvasionHTTPServer.py*.

 When using *output_cases.py* or *EvasionHTTPServer.py*, specify the ip (using the **-sesh** parameter) and the port (using the **-sesp** parameter) that the script is listening on.
 The default port is 5000.